arquivei/php-kafka-consumer/readme.md

-# PHP KAFKA CONSUMER
+# php-kafka-consumer

-A consumer of Kafka in PHP
+An Apache Kafka consumer in PHP

 ## Install